 Uncontrolled intersections: These are intersections not controlled by signs, signals, or pavement markings.
 Use caution, slow down, and check both ways twice.
-Proceed cautiously once there is no oncoming traffic.
+Proceed cautiously once no oncoming traffic.
+The vehicle on the left should yield.

 Animals: If unable to stop for an animal crossing the road, do NOT swerve - swerving makes it hard to keep control.
 The most serious crashes happen when drivers swerve into oncoming traffic or roll into a ditch.